Tag Archives: Mark Strong

 I enjoyed some well-executed set pieces, visually stunning cinematic moments, and director Craig Gillespie’s film gets a tad better towards the end.
 Yet, my overall feeling through to the end was one of disappointment.

-For me, Cruella has a disappointing air of silliness to it.
+For me, Cruella has a certain air of silliness that I wish it didn’t.
 A quality that I imagine isn’t helped by Emma Stone and Paul Walter Hauser’s over-the-top British accents.
-And they’re not the only accent offenders; Estella/Cruella’s boss at Liberty of London also did his part to bring home my realisation that so many of the people in the film play like caricatures.
+Walter Hauser and Stone are sadly not the only accent offenders.
+Estella/Cruella’s boss at Liberty of London also did his part to bring home my realisation that so many of the people in the film play like caricatures.

 Given that the ‘this is so disappointing’ reality of the movie hit me soon after the film started, I couldn’t wait for Emma Thompson’s The Baroness character to show up and help proceedings.
 Thompson did a superb job, as she always does.
-Still, my growing distaste for Gillespie’s movie remained.
+Yet, unfortunately, my growing distaste for Gillespie’s film remained.

 The story edit felt rushed throughout.
 The early camera work inside Liberty of London proved unnecessarily dizzying.
 The way the movie deals with mental illness leaves plenty to be desired.
 And, what nonsense to expect the audience to believe that for a very long time, thanks to different clothes and makeup, none of the characters could see that Cruella is clearly Estella.
 I know, I know… a very similar thing happens in the Superman/Clark Kent movies.
 But those movies are actually good.